How to Plant, Grow, and Care For Globe Amaranth

 When and How to Harvest

-The true flowers of gomphrena are actually rather inconspicuous whitish-yellow flowers.
-The colorful part of the “globe” is made up of several bracts (modified leaves or scales with a flower at its axil).
+The true flowers of gomphrena are actually rather inconspicuous, whitish-yellow flowers.
+The colorful part of the “globe” consists of several bracts (modified leaves or scales with a flower at its axil).

-If you look closely, you will be able to see the tiny flowers begin to open from the bottom of the flower head to the top.
+If you look closely, you will see the tiny flowers begin to open from the bottom of the flower head to the top.
 If cutting gomphrena for fresh use in a flower arrangement, it is best to wait until the little inconspicuous flowers begin to open.
-Usually, at this time, the neck of the stem has become stronger so the globed flower will not droop when in a vase.
+Usually, at this time, the neck of the stem has become stronger so the globe flower will not droop in a vase.

-Globe amaranth flowers can be used for fresh or dried use.
+You can use globe amaranth flowers fresh or dried.
 To dry gomphrena, strip the leaves and bundle several stems to hang upside down in a warm, dry, and well-ventilated place with low light.
-They have remarkable retention of color after drying and will last indefinitely.
+They retain remarkable color after drying and will last indefinitely.

 Hybrids

-In the progeny of the hybrid plant, however, you may see this variance in genes that come from the grandparent plants expressed physically in each offspring plant.
+In the progeny of the hybrid plant, however, you may see this genetic variance from the grandparent plants expressed physically in each offspring.
 For example, one seed may produce a tall, red flower with fuzzy leaves and the other may be short and purple-flowered with mostly hairless leaves.

 Some varieties of this plant are open-pollinated, meaning that, for the most part, their seed will be true-to-type.
 For example, if you save seed from an open-pollinated purple variety, then it will likely have the same characteristics as the mother plant.
-This is only the case as long as there weren’t other globe amaranth plants nearby that could have crossed with your mother plant.
+This is only the case as long as other globe amaranth plants nearby didn’t cross with your mother plant.

 If you love surprises, then saving your own gomphrena seed may be the way to go!
 You can find out if your variety is a hybrid or open-pollinated by studying your seed company’s catalog or website.